kiranbeethoju/ML-AI-experiments/README.md

-All my AI and machine learning experiments will go here.
+All my AI and machine learning experiments will be here.